zhujinfei5151/tasklist/README.md

 Build & run all tests:
 `mvn clean install`

-This will produce `web/target/freetasklist.war` which you can then deploy on your application server such as Tomcat.
+This will produce `web/target/freetasklist.war` which you can then deploy on your application server (I'm using Apache Tomcat 7.0.50 in production).